flisanp/ms2-barcelona-guide/README.md

 #### The Goals For This Website Is To:
 - Be user-friendly.
-- Give users information about the city of Barcelona.
+- Give users information about the best places in the city of Barcelona.
+- Let users know about good restaurants, shops and hotels.
 - Give users information about interesting places to visit during their stay.
-- Let users know about good restaurants, shops and hotels.
 - Provide a map with markers so that users easy can navigate and find what they are looking for.
-- Provide the citys weather information.
+- Provide the citys weather forecast.
+- Make it easy for users to share the site.
+- Have the possibility to ask questions and to give feedback and tips to the site owner.

 #### User Stories